pypa/pip/docs/html/cli/pip_install.rst

 this can be solved by making sure pre-built wheels are available from the index server.

 Hash-checking mode also works with :ref:`pip download` and :ref:`pip wheel`.
-A :ref:`comparison of hash-checking mode with other repeatability strategies
-<Repeatability>` is available in the User Guide.
+See :doc:`../topics/repeatable-installs` for a comparison of hash-checking mode with other repeatability strategies.

 .. warning::